wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-osquery.rst

 run_daemon
 ^^^^^^^^^^

-Makes the module run osqueryd as subprocess or lets the module monitor the results log without running osquery.
+Makes the module run `osqueryd` as a subprocess or lets the module monitor the results log without running Osquery.

 +--------------------+---------+
 | **Default value**  | yes     |